*nonparametrics, finite-sample calibration, biostatistics, applied machine learning, survival analysis, and imprecise probabilities

 While I was raised here in North Carolina, I pursued my undergraduate degree in statistics and mathematics at the University of Toronto (UofT) at the St. George Campus.
-While at UofT, I took courses in machine learning theory, measure-theoretic statistics, and survival analysis to broaden and deepen my knowledge of statistics.
-My research extends from in-silico protein engineering with machine learning under Dr. Keith Pardee to novel biostatistical methods under Dr. Clement Ma.
+My undergraduate research extends from in-silico protein engineering with machine learning under Dr. Keith Pardee to novel biostatistical methods under Dr. Clement Ma.
+Currently I work under Dr. Ryan Martin on nonparametric methods, and at the Duke Clinical Research Institute as a T32 trainee.

 I gave a presentation at the Duke Industry Statistics Symposium on my work with Dr. Ma.
 This poster presentation featured new results not presented in JSM, including simulations showing how, under the fastest possible scheme, our trial generalization still drastically reduced the trial duration at a negligible loss in power.